-How and when a physician can promote the services they offer.
+How and when a physician or physician assistant can promote the services they offer.

 Addressing the seriousness of sexual abuse and sexual misconduct against patients.

-For physicians who choose to authorize cannabis for medical use for their patients.
+For practitioners who choose to authorize cannabis for medical use for their patients.

 What is required when patients are charged for services not covered by insurance or public funding (e.g. elective medical procedures, form completion, no-show fees, etc.).

-When a physician retires or leaves their practice, certain steps are required to ensure consistent patient care.
+When a member of the profession retires or leaves their practice, certain steps are required to ensure consistent patient care.

-Outlines ethical expectations, so physicians can provide the highest standard of care, while fostering patient and public trust in physicians and the profession.
+Outlines ethical expectations, so physicians and physician assistants can provide the highest standard of care, while fostering patient and public trust in the profession.

-Confirming and clarifying a physician’s duty to act in the best interest of their patient first.
+Confirming and clarifying one’s duty to act in the best interest of their patient first.

-Balancing a physician’s right to follow their conscience and a patient’s right to accessible health care.
+Balancing a physician and physician assistant’s right to follow their conscience and a patient’s right to accessible health care.

 Ensuring patients receive the care they need, when they need it, particularly after-hours to prevent follow-up care failures.

-If a patient suffers ill effects as a result of a treatment, they have a right to know and their physician has a duty to inform them.
+If a patient suffers ill effects as a result of a treatment, they have a right to know and their care provider has a duty to inform them.

-Clarifying the circumstances under which a physician can dispense certain drugs for a fee.
+Clarifying the circumstances under which certain drugs can be dispensed for a fee.

-If a physician knows a colleague has behaved in an unprofessional manner, they are required to notify the appropriate regulatory body.
-This standard also includes reporting guidelines for when a physician provides treatment to another physician or other regulated health professional.
+If a care provider knows a colleague has behaved in an unprofessional manner, they are required to notify the appropriate regulatory body.
+This standard also includes reporting guidelines for when a physician or physician assistant provides treatment to another physician, physician assistant or other regulated health professional.

-It is the responsibility of every physician to notify CPSA of incidents or circumstances that may impact their ability to provide safe care.
+It is the responsibility of every member of the profession to notify CPSA of incidents or circumstances that may impact their ability to provide safe care.

-Outlines the responsibilities physicians have to ensure patients are taken care of after a single encounter (like in an emergency room).
+Outlines the responsibilities physicians and physician assistants have to ensure patients are taken care of after a single encounter (like in an emergency room).

-Clarifying when an ongoing physician-patient relationship is established and it can be reasonably assumed a physician will provide care for a patient beyond a single appointment, and when a physician cannot refuse to establish a physician-patient relationship.
+Clarifying when an ongoing physician-patient relationship is established and it can be reasonably assumed care will be provided for a patient beyond a single appointment, and when a physician or physician assistant cannot refuse to establish a physician-patient relationship.

-Expectations of physicians participating in any research that involves Albertans.
+Expectations for participating in any research that involves Albertans.

-A physician must obtain consent and ensure the patient is fully informed and understands any medical examination, procedure or treatment before it takes place.
+A care provider must obtain consent and ensure the patient is fully informed and understands any medical examination, procedure or treatment before it takes place.

-Physicians may participate in job action only under extremely controlled circumstances.
+Physicians and physician assistants may participate in job action only under extremely controlled circumstances.

 There is provincial and federal legislation that must be followed when providing medical assistance in dying.

-Expectations for physicians when examining an Albertan for legal, financial or insurance reasons.
+Expectations when examining an Albertan for legal, financial or insurance reasons.

-It is the responsibility of all physicians to maintain accurate, up-to-date records of all their patient interactions.
+It is the responsibility of all care providers to maintain accurate, up-to-date records of all their patient interactions.